endeavorcomm/le-cms/deploy-certificates.md

 # Deploying TLS Certificates

-Disclaimer: If using the HTTP method, restarting the webserver is involved in this process
+Disclaimer: If using the HTTP method, gracefully restarting the webserver is involved in this process

 Ensure that all DNS entries for your url are resolvable before deploying a new site and certificate